Furor in Spain over minister's airport meeting with Maduro aide

 Spain, along with most EU nations, does not view Maduro’s leftist government as legitimate, instead recognizing opposition leader Juan Guaido as president of Venezuela.

-However, Transport Minister Jose Luis Abalos’ office confirmed he met Maduro’s vice-president, Delcy Rodriguez, briefly on the airport tarmac after midnight on Monday.
+However Transport Minister Jose Luis Abalos said he met Maduro’s vice-president, Delcy Rodriguez, briefly at the airport after midnight on Monday.

+“I said ‘Hello’ to her on behalf of the Minister of Tourism and that’s it, nothing more,” he told reporters on Friday evening.
+He said he reminded Rodriguez that “she could not enter Spanish territory”.

+“There was no meeting and no stepping onto Spanish territory,” Abalos said.

-“It was a greeting forced by circumstance,” a ministry source told Reuters, adding that Abalos was there to meet Venezuelan Tourism Minister Felix Plasencia, a friend and Spanish citizen traveling on the same plane as Rodriguez.
+A Transport Ministry source earlier told Reuters “it was a greeting forced by circumstance” on the airport tarmac, adding that Abalos was there to meet Venezuelan Tourism Minister Felix Plasencia, a friend and Spanish citizen traveling on the same plane as Rodriguez.

 “The transport minister had no formal contact with the Venezuelan vice-president and his intention in heading to the airport was not to meet with her,” the source added.